esperanto-tx/esperanto-tx.github.io/_posts/en/2009-05-24-Landa_Kongreso_en_St_Louis.md

 ---
 layout: page
 #subheadline:  "Templates"
-title:  "2009 Landa Kongreso en Sankta Louiso"
+title:  "2009 Landa Kongreso in St. Louis"
-teaser: "Dum 2009, la .
-Kelkaj da nia klubo ĉeestis la landan kongreson.
-La tempo estis ĝuita de ĉiuj."
+teaser: "During 2009, the U.S. Landa Kongreso was held in St. Louis.
+Several members of our club attended the Landa Kongreso.
+The time was enjoyed by all."
 categories:
-    - eo
+    - en
 tags:
     - post format
 header: